- How to Budget in 4 Easy Steps

 You can save up for these annual expenses by setting up sinking funds so that you’re prepared to pay the full cost when the bill comes due.
 You may even want to open a separate bank account for those expenses so you’re not tempted to spend the money.

 From here, start adding up your variable expenses.
 Analyze your spending habits.
-How much are you spending on necessities that aren’t fixed expenses, such as groceries and clothing?
+How much are you spending on necessities and unexpected expenses that aren’t fixed, such as groceries, clothing, and medical bills?
 What about the amount of money you drop on nonessential expenses like eating out and drinks with friends?

 To get a full picture, organize your spending into budget categories.
 For example, movies, concerts and museum visits can all go under entertainment.
 Your gym membership, yoga membership and the drop-in rate on a CrossFit class can all go under fitness.

 Look at a few months of statements to get an average for this part, too.
 That will give you a more accurate picture of your finances.

 If you’re going to succeed at this budgeting game, you need to have an idea of what you’re hoping to accomplish.
 When you create a personal budget, it ought to align with your goals.

 It can be a simple short-term savings goal like building a modest emergency fund or funding a vacation with your college besties.
 Or it can be a long-term one, like learning to budget so you can pay off your mortgage early or sending your kid to college without student loans.
 And don’t forget about funding your retirement — no matter how far you are from that milestone.

 If you see an area where your spending is out of line with your goals, fix it by outlining a new budget that directs more of your income to your top priorities.